Reddish lesions on penis

 - Genital warts, caused by the human papiloma virus (HPV), could also be the cause of the bumps.

-- Scabies, which can present as lesions or pimple-like irritations that itch persistently, usually becoming worse at night, is another possibility.
+- Scabies, which can present as lesions or pimple-like irritations that itch persistently and usually become worse at night, is another possibility.

 - Finally, primary phase syphilis can cause lesions on the genitals, but can be cured if treated promptly with antibiotics.